-Looking at it, the smoothie simply seems thick and chocolaty.
+At first glance, this smoothie simply seems thick and chocolaty.
 It is both of these things, but it’s also secretly a “green” smoothie and full of avocado!
 Avocado is high in fat, but it’s “good fat,” and it’s full of fiber, low in sugar, and has plenty of vitamins and minerals.
-Add that to spinach, carrots, unsweetened cocoa powder, and a few warming spices to create a tasty, filling smoothie.
-Which warming spices?
-Cinnamon and a pinch of cayenne.
+Add that to spinach, carrots, unsweetened cacao powder, and a few warming spices to create a tasty, filling smoothie.
+This chocolate avocado green smoothie is a decadent, satisfying breakfast or snack!

 Don’t worry – there isn’t that much cayenne in the finished smoothie!
 But there is plenty of chocolate.
 Cayenne may seem like a very odd ingredient for a smoothie, but the first chocolate beverages were prepared with spicy peppers.
 Plus, cayenne is really good for you.
 Just add a little pinch to the smoothie and you won’t even know it’s there.